Google Lunar X Prize: Teams still in competition at close

 Teams were required to have verified launch contracts by the end of 2016 in order to remain in the competition.
 Although the contest ended without a winner, some of these teams have expressed an intention to launch in the future.

 Other teams

-Two competitors who were unable to get a verified launch contract by 2016, disqualifying them from the competition, are also still planning to launch their crafts independently.
+Two competitors who were unable to get a verified launch contract by 2016, disqualifying them from the competition, plan to launch their crafts independently.